 Leopard seals may live for 26 years or more.

 Leopard seals are solitary animals that inhabit pack-ice surrounding the Antarctic continent.
 They are perhaps the greatest wanderers of the Antarctic seals with sightings in Tasmania and a northern record at Heron Island.
 Heron Island is a subtropical island in the southern part of the Great Barrier Reef — quite some distance from the Antarctic!

-The only natural predator of leopard seals is the killer whale, though an observation of a male elephant seal having killed a leopard seal at Heard Island has been reported.
-However, this is likely to be an uncommon occurrence.
+The only natural predator of leopard seals is the killer whale.
+An observation of a male elephant seal having killed a leopard seal at Heard Island has been reported, however, this is likely to be an uncommon occurrence.